Balancing Yin and Yang is really all there is to Chinese Medicine.

 Symptoms to start with are nothing much, so unfortunately we don’t really pay them much attention.

-There may be mild noises in the ears - tinnitus.
+Ears experience mild noises – tinnitus.
 We may start waking up between 3 and 5am for no obvious reason.
 Usually Yin deficient people tend to lose weight or be thin.
-The pulse tends to be 'empty or fine' and may 'float'.
+The pulse tends to be ’empty or fine’ and may ‘float’.

 As the condition worsens, new symptoms are added.
 Again nothing very special, and often attributed to other causes.
 For instance, stools may be drier or smellier than normal, and the urine darker or even rather scanty in quantity.

 At this stage, there may be some definite loss of weight, and a GP might be concerned about hyperthyroidism.
-Palms and soles may start to feel hot: typically you notice that the individual starts to like bare feet on cool floors.
+Palms and soles may start to feel hot: typically the patient starts to like bare feet on cool floors.